Horse Idioms: 21 Common English Expressions (2026 Year of the Fire Horse)

 • Everyone thought that the mayor would be re-elected this term but a dark horse candidate swept in out of nowhere and stole the election.

-• I think too many people underestimate Barry’s ability, I think she can be a real dark horse in this year’s tennis tournament.
+• I think too many people underestimate Barry’s ability, I think he can be a real dark horse in this year’s tennis tournament.

 Get Something Straight From The Horse’s Mouth

-To get information directly from the source of information.
+To get information directly from the source, not told by someone else.

 • I heard that Kyle will quit school but I don’t believe it, it’s not like him.
 I won’t believe it until I hear it straight from the horse’s mouth.